 Hillel, the foundation for Jewish campus life at the University of Illinois at Urbana-Champaign, aims to create a pluralistic environment that both welcomes and engages as many students as possible to explore and celebrate Judaism.

 The University of Illinois’ Jewish life is incredibly diverse.
 With nearly 3,000 Jewish students on campus, there is a tremendous breadth of interests and opportunities that can be pursued through Hillel.
 Whether your passions include Israel, the outdoors, social events, Jewish education, the arts, community service, Hillel can help you with all of this and even more.

 Hillel at the University of Illinois is an accredited foundation of Hillel: The Foundation for Jewish Campus Life.

 The story of Illini Hillel

-From how we started to who've we become, learn the story behind what how we've celebrated jewish life on campus for nearly 100 years.
+From how we started to who've we become, learn the story behind how we've celebrated Jewish life on campus for 100 years.

 From there, Frankel, Baldwin and Mann began working together and their fundraising efforts quickly developed the part-time student program into a full-time organization.
 Impressively, the men raised the entire first-year budget - $12,000 - in a single luncheon.
 The as-yet-unnamed Hillel was off and running.